ArthurGB80/ArthurGB80/README.md

 ##

-Hello!
-I'm currently going through an exciting career transition into the programming field.
-With a solid background in Structural Engineering, I have decided to explore my passion for technology and specialize in software development.

-Currently, my focus is on enhancing my skills in backend development, using languages such as Java, Spring Boot, and Quarkus.
-I'm eager to learn about these technologies and apply them to create efficient and scalable solutions.

-Although my journey in programming started recently, my previous experience in civil engineering, particularly in structural analysis, has provided me with a strong foundation in problem-solving, tackling complex challenges, and working in teams.
-These skills are transferable to the world of programming, where I am excited to apply them to innovative projects.

-I am constantly seeking knowledge and staying updated on industry best practices and trends.
-Through courses, tutorials, and hands-on projects, I am building a solid understanding of object-oriented programming, software architecture, and agile development.

-In addition to software development, I am also familiar with version control tools like Git and collaboration platforms like GitHub.
-I believe that collaboration and knowledge-sharing are essential for professional growth, and I look forward to contributing to the developer community.

-If you are looking for a dedicated developer who is passionate about programming, I am ready to contribute to the success of your project.
-Let's work together to create innovative and impactful solutions!
+Welcome!
+As a professional with a rich background in Structural Engineering, I have a proven track record of problem-solving and project management.
+My analytical skills and attention to detail, honed over a decade of engineering experience, are now being applied to the realm of software development, where I specialize in creating robust and efficient solutions.

+Currently, I apply these skills in the field of software development, focusing on creating robust and efficient solutions.
+My technical proficiency spans Java, Spring Boot, and Quarkus for backend development, and Angular for frontend development.

+I am deeply committed to lifelong learning and continuously enhance my skills through various courses and certifications.
+This commitment ensures that I stay abreast of industry trends and advancements, allowing me to deliver high-quality solutions.

+My multidisciplinary background fuels my drive to develop innovative and impactful technological solutions.
+I believe that my combination of engineering acumen and software development skills makes me a strong fit for any team looking to push the boundaries of what's possible.

-Feel free to reach out to me through my contact information below:
+Reach out to me through my contact information below:

 ## 📧 Contact